-- Accreditation from the Institute of Credit Management (ICM) - this shows the candidate has a strong knowledge of the credit control industry, while the amount of time and hard work required to gain this qualification proves they are committed to their chosen career.
+- Institute of Credit Management (ICM) accreditation – this is proof that the candidate is knowledgeable about credit control, and the amount of time and effort required to obtain this qualification also shows their commitment to the industry.

-- Reporting expertise - as part of their industry experience , the successful credit manager applicant should have the ability to create reports and present data, as an important part of their role will be to produce regular management reports and cash receipt forecasts.
+- Reporting expertise – Over the course of their career, applicants should have gained the ability to create reports and present data, which they will need to do regularly as part of their day-to-day routine.

 This is by no means an exhaustive list, but it is certainly a good base to work from when considering who to choose for your credit control vacancies.

 If you would like more information on hiring a high quality credit manager, our team will be more than happy to answer your questions.
 We can also help with recruitment for both permanent and temporary roles, including credit analyst, accounts receivable and credit controller jobs, so call us today for help and advice.

 Credit manager is naturally one of the most important roles within a company.
 They have the day...read more

 It is vital to have good Credit Control staff in place, particularly for small to medium-sized busin...read more